-Figure 3 - a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Lake Isle measured in 2011.
+Figure 4 - a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Lake Isle measured in 2014.

-Dissolved oxygen levels at Lake Isle were poor in 2011 (Figure 3b).
-The Canadian Council for Ministers of the Environment recommends 6.5 mg/L for the Protection of Aquatic Life, and on both August 16th and September 7th, more than half of the water column fell below this guideline.
+Dissolved oxygen levels at Lake Isle varied greatly in 2014 (Figure 4b).
+Surface oxygen concentrations ranged from a maximum of 12.89 mg/L on July 6th to a minimum of 4.06 mg/L on August 24th.
+The Canadian Council for Ministers of the Environment recommends 6.5 mg/L for the Protection of Aquatic Life; on both August 24th and September 14th, the entire water column fell below this guideline.
 Low oxygen levels are likely a result of the decomposition of algae/cyanobacteria which is an oxygen-consuming process.
 A combination of high water temperatures and low dissolved oxygen concentrations may lead to summer fish kills, which have been observed at Isle Lake.